|

 great Jazz with hardly a voice, with less than a voice, to sing Jazz in a low,

 lower, the lowest voice, and smoky, smokier, the smokiest voice.”
-February: First record release in the March 12th: In May 8th: In Brighton, England, Hildegard

 Knef meets her future husband David “Tonio” Cameron on the set of the British